 Copyright © Nucleus Medical Media, Inc.

-These factors increase your child’s chance of developing brain tumors:
+Factors that increase your child’s chance of a brain tumor include:

-The tumor can also affect the function of nearby tissue and cause:
+A tumor can also affect the function of nearby tissue and cause:

-A sample of your child's brain tissue may be removed for testing.
+A biopsy of your child's brain tissue may be removed for testing.
 This will help identify certain characteristics of the tumor.
-If it is cancer, your doctor will use results from a few different tests to determine the stage of the cancer.
-The stage help choose the best treatment options and make a prognosis.
+If a tumor is present, results from a few different tests will be used to determine the stage.
+Staging is used determine a treatment plan.

-Treatment depends on the type, size, and location of the cancer.
+Treatment depends on the type, size, and location of the tumor, and if it has spread.
 It also depends on your child’s overall health.
 Some treatments can affect nearby healthy tissue.
 This may lead to physical or mental limitations.

-Corticosteroids—to reduce swelling in the brainAnticonvulsants—to prevent seizures
+Medications can help control problems the tumor causes.
+Examples include: Corticosteroids—to reduce swelling in the brainAnticonvulsants—to prevent seizures